scriptex/postcss-watch-folder/README.md

 ## Why?

 I've had issues when using globs to import stylesheets: `@import 'settings/**/*.scss';`.

+The issues appear when using sass-loader and/or postcss-loader in webpack.

-It appears that both SASS and PostCSS do not handle the event of adding files to a watched folder.
+Basically, both SASS and PostCSS do not handle the event of adding files to a watched folder.

 This simple plugin solves this issue by watching for `add` event and updating the main entrypoint.

+## Dependencies

+1. NodeJS
+2. NPM or Yarn
+3. PostCSS
+4. Bash Terminal (Default on OSX/Linux, GitBash on Windows)

 ## Install